Lesson Plan Description

 For Kim Phuc, it was difficult to live with the famous photo, the shame of being photographed naked, her feelings of disfigurement from the Napalm burns and the fact that so many had died during the war, including family.
 She suffered from depression and sucidial thoughts.

 Later, as an adult, she was able to defect from Vietnam.
 She and her husband were granted asylum in Canada and became a Canadian citizen.
 She overcame her personal struggles and turned them into something positive by working with UNESCO as a peace activist.
 She also established the Kim Phúc Foundation for child victims of war in 1997.
+It is now known as The KIM Foundation International.

 In 2017, she wrote the book Fire Road: The Napalm Girl’s Journey Through the Horrors of War to Faith, Forgiveness, and Peace.